FG gives BUA nod to re-open $400m facility at PH terminal – The Sun Nigeria

 “We also want to thank unequivocally, our dear customers, employees, dockworkers and other stakeholders for your patience, support and keeping faith with us throughout this period.

-The management emphasized that it is looking forward to kick-starting operations at its terminals to once again provide the excellent services that has become the trademark of the BUA brand.
+The management emphasized that it was looking forward to kick-starting operations at its terminals to once again provide the excellent services that has become the trademark of the BUA brand.

 Leave a Reply